Miri Dive, Malaysia - RooWanders

 Checking out the underwater world of Miri ranks highly on my to-do list in this part of Borneo.

-Miri is often branded as a resort city in Sarawak and what most associate as the perfect base to explore other natural wonders such as the UNESCO World Heritage Site Mulu National Park or UNESCO-nominated Gua Niah.
-The first petroleum well in Malaysia was drilled in Miri back in 1910, and this city remains an important spot for oil-related business.
+Miri is often branded as a resort city in Sarawak and is what most associate as the perfect base to explore other natural wonders, such as the UNESCO World Heritage Site Mulu National Park or the recently crowned UNESCO site Gua Niah.

 Dive Operators